Do images matter for SEO?

 Again, this is all customizable according to your overarching marketing strategy, so create a plan that works for you!

 Are you ready to get serious about SEO?
-Connect with our team to talk about your options—our professional, thoughtful services are tailor-made for our clients’ unique visions and we know you’ll love this innovative approach.
-Or, take our new course all about Image SEO (hosted live on Nov 8, 2023, with recordings available).
+Connect with me to talk about your options—our professional, thoughtful services are tailor-made for our clients' unique visions and we know you'll love this innovative approach.
+Or, take our course all about Image SEO .